-TREHIIT - Time-restricted eating and high-intensity interval training with digital follow-up
+TREHIIT 3.0 – Time-restricted eating and high-intensity interval training for metabolic health

 Time-restricted eating +high-intensity interval training

-Participants were randomly assigned to one of two groups::
+Participants are randomly assigned to one of two groups for 12 months:

-• Intervention group: 7 weeks of time-restricted eating (food intake is limited to a maximum of 10 hours per day) and 3 interval sessions per week.
-The participants received a diet and exercise guidance session, and then follow-up once a week during the entire intervention period.
+• Intervention group: time-restricted eating (food intake is limited to a maximum of 10 hours per day) and high-intensity interval training.
+The participants will receive a diet and exercise guidance session, and then follow-up by telephone during the intervention period.

 • Control group*: No intervention